MissMoreau/TextAdventure/README.md

 This is a tiny text adventure game that can be played in the developer console of a web browser.

-To build this project, run npm i in the terminal
+To build this project, run "npm i" in the terminal

 ## Code